In the Best of Families (miniseries): Plot

-In 1984 Kentucky, Delores and her daughter Janie are gunned down by an unknown assailant in their home.
-The case stalls as the lead investigator Lt.
-Dan Donaldson has no concrete leads.
-Months later, Tom, now married to Kathy, worries that Susie is mistreating the children.
-He approaches Susie's parents who agree to testify in his favor at the custody hearing, leaving Susie at her wit's end.
+In 1984, Delores and her daughter Janie are murdered in their home.
+The case stalls as the lead investigator, Lt.
+Dan Donaldson, has no concrete leads.
+Months later, Tom worries that Susie is mistreating the children.
+He approaches Susie's parents, who agree to testify in his favor at the custody hearing.
 Still pretending to work for the CIA, Fritz recruits an impressionable young man from Virginia named Ian Perkins to accompany him on covert missions.
-They drive to Winston-Salem where Fritz kills Susie's parents and grandmother in their home.
+They drive to Winston-Salem, where Fritz kills Susie's parents and grandmother.
 Tom realizes Susie and Fritz are behind the murders and shares his suspicions with Lt.
 Donaldson.
-The police track down Ian who confesses everything.
-With the police closing in, Susie and Fritz try to leave the state with her two sons in tow.
-A car chase and gunfight erupts as they try to evade the police.
+The police track down Ian, who confesses everything.
+With the police closing in, Susie and Fritz try to leave the state with her two sons.
+A car chase and gunfight erupt as they try to flee.
 With nowhere left to run, a bomb hidden in Fritz's car is detonated, killing everyone in the vehicle.
 Tom is left devastated by the deaths of his children.